decentraland/documentation/content/creator/sdk7/debugging/troubleshooting.md

 To fix these dependencies, you often must resort to calling functions or object constructors passing references to already instanced entities/objects in the function arguments; Instead of hard-coding references to these entities/objects in the function, which may or may not already be instanced.

-## Issues when running the VS Code Extension

-### Issue: The Decentraland extension never finishes loading the scene, it may say something like "Can't connect to server".

-Make sure your Node version is up to date.
-It must be 16 or newer.

 # Issues when deploying

 ### Issue: You don't have permissions to deploy to these parcels